adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-listing-data-en_US.md

 <:col :let={{_id, ticket}} label="Called at">{ticket.called_at || "n/a"}</:col>
 ```

 Inside the component, you can see that we use the `<:col>` slot twice.
 Each of these slots requires a `label` attribute to define the column name in the table and receives the special attribute `:let` for you to access `{id, element}`.
 At the moment, we can ignore the `id` and receive the `ticket` to render the content of that column for each ticket.
 If all of this seems very weird to you, you can take a look at our lesson on rendering lists with slots in the component section.
-Also its worth mentioning that in the "Called at" `<:col>` we used short circuit on `ticket.called_at || "n/a"` to either render the date or to show "n/a" because if `called_at` is `nil` nothing will be rendered as thats how HEEx interprets the `nil` atom.
+Also, it's worth mentioning that in the "Called at" `<:col>` we used short circuit on `ticket.called_at || "n/a"` to either render the date or to show "n/a" because if `called_at` is `nil` nothing will be rendered as that's how HEEx interprets the `nil` atom.

 Success!
 Open your browser and you'll see that at the homepage all your tickets are listed.
 But wait, how do we go to the new ticket page?
 Your user won't guess the route!